 Recognising the catastrophic effects of the pandemic on millions of people who are already unemployed or on the verge of losing their jobs, Coursera, one of world’s leading eLearning providers announced the Coursera Workforce Recovery Initiative as an immediate solution to the challenges face by the people and has invited various governments to take part in the effort.

 In May 2020, COL entered into this partnership with Coursera to promote the initiative to enable unemployed citizens of the Commonwealth Member States to avail this opportunity.
-All registered learners in the COL-Coursera Workforce Recovery Initiative are offered unlimited and free access to 3,800 courses designed to skill and reskill them for their employment and livelihoods.
-The courses are taught by highly reputed professors and mentors from well recognised universities and institutions around the world.
+All registered learners in the COL-Coursera Workforce Recovery Initiative were offered unlimited and free access to 5,000 courses designed to skill and reskill them for their employment and livelihoods.
+These courses were taught by highly reputed professors and mentors from well recognised universities and institutions around the world.

-Learners from almost all Commonwealth nations have access to the programme until 31 December 2020.
-Upon successful completion of courses, they are awarded shareable and verifiable certificates by Coursera and the participating institution.
+Learners from almost all Commonwealth nations had access to the programme until 31 March 2021.
+Upon successful completion of courses, they were awarded shareable and verifiable certificates by Coursera and the participating institution.